jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab18.md

 ### Optimization 1：Loop hoisting

-The if/else operation is inefficient in for loop.
+The if/else operation is inefficient in the for loop.
 Loop hoisted can be carried out.
-"HLS tool creates logical hardware that checks if the condition is met, which is executed in every iteration of the loop.
+"HLS tool creates logical hardware that checks if the condition is met, executed in every iteration of the loop.
 Furthermore, this conditional structure limits the execution of the statements in either the if or else branches; these statements can only be executed after the if condition statement is resolved."([Ref](https://kastner.ucsd.edu/hlsbook/)) Now the "Shift_Accum_Loop" becomes:

 ```c++
 Shift_Accum_Loop: